IshmaelRogers/Perception/Object Recognition/README.md

 NOTE: Dim lighting will make the HSV color space more bright.

 # Color Histograms
 Previously we mentioned using color information as a way to recognize features of an object of interest.
-To do this, we make use of histograms
+To do this, we make use of histograms.

+Creating histograms involves dividing the the range of data values (0-255) into discrete bins and count up how many of the values fall into each bin.

+Then we compare the colored histogram of a known object image with regions of a test image.
+We observed that locations with similar color distrubutions will reveal a close match.
+NOTE: This method removes any dependence on spatial structure.
+Therefore, the systen is no longer sensitive to a perfect arrangemenet of points.

+Objects with slightly different poses and orientations can still be matched.
+Size variations in images can be accounted for by normalizing the histograms.
+NOTE: Only using histograms will make us rely solely on the distribution of color value which could lead the system to match unwanted regions and producing false positives.

+See the histograms.py file in this repo in order to find python code for creating histograms.

 # Surface Normals

 # Support Vector Machine